tobgu/pyrsistent/README.rst

 .. code:: python

     >>> from pyrsistent import m, pmap, v

+    # No mutation of maps once created, instead they are
+    # "evolved" leaving the original untouched
     >>> m1 = m(a=1, b=2)
     >>> m2 = m1.set('c', 3)
     >>> m3 = m2.set('a', 5)